apache/incubator-kie-kogito-examples/kogito-quickstarts/02-kogito-auth-example/README.md

     <img width=75%  src="docs/images/task-console-form.png">
 </p>

-Now the task should be completed and a new *IT Interview* task has started, let's login as an *IT* user to see it.
-To do that, first logout by clicking on the top-right username and press **Log out**.
+Now the task should be completed and a new *IT Interview* task has started, let's log in as an *IT* user to see it.
+To do that, first log out by clicking on the top-right username and press **Log out**.

 <p align="center">
     <img width=75%  src="docs/images/task-console-logout.png">
 </p>

-Now you'll be redirected again to the login page, login with an *IT* user (for example *jdoe*) and you'll get to it's **Task Inbox**
+Now you'll be redirected again to the log in page, log in with an *IT* user (for example *jdoe*) and you'll get to it's **Task Inbox**

 <p align="center">
     <img width=75%  src="docs/images/task-console-IT-inbox.png">